Reece4000/Employee-Management-System/README.md

 This system supports the use of comparison operators on both TEXT and INTEGER fields.
 If used on text fields, comparison operators will filter records based on their alphabetical order.
-For example, '>Mr' will return all records which follow 'Mr' alphabetically, including 'Mrs'. \n\nOn number fields, comparison operators filter records based on their numerical value; i.e., >21 will filter on fields which are greater than 21.
+For example, '>Mr' will return all records which follow 'Mr' alphabetically, including 'Mrs'.
+On number fields, comparison operators filter records based on their numerical value; i.e., >21 will filter on fields which are greater than 21.